-provided Note. the bsmtp of program isas part Bacula.
-For additional the details, please see bsmtp - Customizing Your Email Messages section of Bac- ${\mathrm{the}}$ ula Utility Programs chapter of this manual.
+The bsmtp program is provided as part of Bacula.
+For additional details, please see the bsmtp - Customizing Your Email Messages section of the Bacula Utility Programs chapter of this manual.
 Please test any mailcommand that you use to ensure that your bsmtp gateway accepts the addressing form that you use.
 Certain programs such as Exim can be very selective as to what forms are permitted particularly in the from part.

 - OperatorCommand = <command> This resource specification is similar to the MailCommand except that it is used for Operator messages.
 The substitutions performed for the MailCommand are also done for this command.
-Normally, you will set this command to the same value as specified for the MailCommand. - <destination> = <message-type1>, <message-type2>, ...
+Normally, you will set this command to the same value as specified for the MailCommand.
+The OperatorCommand directive must appear in the Messages resource before the Operator directive. - <destination> = <message-type1>, <message-type2>, ...
 Where destination may be one of the following: